himanshu608/GalaxEyeConsole/README.md

 - ### Go to console pick up the shape [rectangle / polygon] from map draw options in top right corner.
 - ### Start drawing your area of interest and corresponding satellite tiles will be shown to the map.
+# The console is accessible  on port: 8080